notofonts/noto-build/README.md

 * --contrast
   * Serif or Sans, the script can manage families with no prefix
 * --styles
-  * Italic, Display, Kufi, Nastaliq
+  * Italic, Display, Mono, Kufi, Nastaliq
   * Optional
 * --weight
   * The weight(s) you want